 - One-point additions to a driving record are usually cleared after 3 years.

 - Points for serious violations like DUI and hit-and-run incidents stay on for 10 years.

 - Failure to appear in court for any traffic violation will remain on the driving record for 5 years.
 Failure to appear in court for a DUI will remain on record for 10 years.

 Don't break the law.

 But if you find yourself with a ticket, you might be able to attend traffic school to keep the points from being added to your record.
-Two point infractions, however, cannot be dismissed with traffic school.
 If you've got a lot of points, consider consulting an attorney specializing in traffic tickets.

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 From time to time it's smart to verify that your license is in good standing and that no errors have been made on your driving record.